Helium6CRES/rocks_analysis_pipeline/README.md

 		* A analysis_id (aid) will be assigned to the analysis.
 Example: aid = 9.
 		* A job log for each run_id will be created.
 Example: rid_0440_009.txt

-* Step 1.
-Clean up.
+* **Step 1:** Clean up.
 Let the above run (perhaps overnight) and then run the following clean-up script.
 Say the analysis_id assigned to the above katydid run was 009, then you will do the following to clean up that run.
 The same log files as above will be written to.
 Best to run the below twice if doing an analysis that has many many run_ids/spec files (greater than 500 files or so).
 	* Log on to rocks.
 	* `cd /data/eliza4/he6_cres`
 	* `./rocks_analysis_pipeline/qsub_katydid.py -rids 373 380 385 393 399 405 411 418 424 430 436 -nid 436 -b "2-12_dbscan_high_energy.yaml" -aid 9`
 		* The above will rerun all of the files in analysis_id 9 that haven't yet been created.

-* **Post Processing:**
+### Post Processing:

-	* Overview: This is a three stage process.
+* **Overview:** This is a three stage process.
 Run each stage without changing anything but the -stage argument.
 	* For each of the steps, begin by navigating to our groups directory on eliza4:
 		* Log on to rocks.
 		* `cd /data/eliza4/he6_cres`
-	* Stage 0: Set-up.
+* **Stage 0:** Set-up.
 	* `./rocks_analysis_pipeline/qsub_post_processing.py -rids 373 380 385 393 399 405 411 418 424 430 436 -aid 9 -name "rocks_demo" -nft 2 -nfe 3 -stage 0`
 		* The above will first build the saved_experiment directory and then collect all of the `root_files.csv` files in the given list of run_ids and gather them into one csv that will be written into the saved_experiment directory ([name]_aid_[aid]).
 		* Before moving on to stage 1, check to see that the directory was made and the `root_files.csv` is present.
-	* Stage 1: Processing.
+* **Stage 1:** Processing.
 	* `./rocks_analysis_pipeline/qsub_post_processing.py -rids 373 380 385 393 399 405 411 418 424 430 436 -aid 9 -name "rocks_demo" -nft 2 -nfe 3 -stage 1`
 		* This is the meat and potatoes of the post processing. nft files worth of tracks for each run_id, and nfe files worth of events for each run_id are written to disk as csvs.
 In order to allow for this to be done in parallel, each node is handed one file_id and processes all of the files with that file_id across all run_ids.
 Two files (tracks_[fid].csv, events_[fid].csv) are built for each fid.
 		* Before moving on to stage 2, check to see that the directory contains nft tracks and nfe events csvs.
-	* Stage 2: Clean-up.
+* **Stage 2:** Clean-up.
 	* `./rocks_analysis_pipeline/qsub_post_processing.py -rids 373 380 385 393 399 405 411 418 424 430 436 -aid 9 -name "rocks_demo" -nft 2 -nfe 3 -stage 2`
 		* The above will gather all of the events and tracks csvs (respectively) into one csv.

 * **Investigate results:**
 	* Grab the saved experiment and investigate the quality of the analysis.